awsdocs/amazon-chime-administration-guide/doc_source/user-details.md

 In the Amazon Chime console, under **Users**, you can view a list of all the users in your account and see their user details\.
 Search for a specific user by their email address and choose their name to see their user details\.
 Under **User details**, you can see detailed information about the user, and make updates to their user account\.

-The following table lists the user details that you can view in the console\.
+The following table lists the user details that appear in the console\.

 **Note**
 Complete user details don't appear for Team account users until after they accept their invites\.